 *Please note that Decision Point Therapy cannot complete insurance claim paperwork for clients or file claims on your behalf.

-To use this option, you will need to file a claim with your insurance company after you have paid for your counseling sessions.
-This is straightforward process with for most insurance plans.
+You will need to file a claim with your insurance company after you have paid for your counseling sessions.
+This is straightforward process for with most insurance companies.

 You will automatically receive an insurance-ready receipt, called a Superbill, from Decision Point Therapy after the close of each month.
 You may also access your Superbills at any time through your personal online counseling portal.